directus-labs/guest-authoring/directus-az/index.md

 ## Summary

-Deploying Directus on Azure Web App provides a robust solution for content management, offering scalability and flexibility for your web development projects.
-By leveraging Docker and Azure services like Azure Database for PostgreSQL, you create a reliable and efficient environment for managing databases and content.

-This tutorial has guided you through setting up a resource group, configuring Azure Database for PostgreSQL, and deploying Directus using Docker on Azure Web App.
-The integration of these technologies allows you to take advantage of the features offered by Directus while benefiting from the reliability and scalability of Azure services.
+This tutorial has guided you through setting up a resource group, configuring Azure Database for PostgreSQL, and deploying Directus using Docker on an Azure Web App.